Winding Topology of Multifold Exceptional Points: Generic EP in dimensions

 The above argument is straightforwardly generalized to EP$n$s in $2n-2$ dimensions.
 We describe general $n$-fold band touching by an $n\times n$ non-Hermitian Hamiltonian $H(\bm{k})$.
 From the characteristic polynomial $P(\lambda,\bm{k})=\mathrm{det}[H(\bm{k})-\lambda \1]$ of degree $n$, we obtain the resultant vector of $2n-2$ components as

 An $n$-tiple root of $P(\lambda)$ corresponds to the vanishing resultant vector, $\bm{R}(\bm{k}_0)=0$, which amounts to $2n-2$ constraints.
-Thus, a generic EP$n$ in $2n-2$ dimensions is a point stable against perturbations.
+Thus, the codimension of generic EP$n$s is $c=2n-2$.
+Namely, a generic EP$n$ in $2n-2$ dimensions is a point stable against perturbations.
+In $D$ dimensions ($D>2n-2$), EP$n$s form a $(D-2n+2)$-dimensional manifold~\cite{Delplace_Resul_PRL21,Mandal_EP3_PRL21}.

 As is the case of EP3s in four dimensions, EP$n$s in $2n-2$ dimensions ($n=2,3,4,\ldots$) may possess nontrivial topology of the map from the $(2n-3)$-dimensional sphere around the EP$n$ in the parameter space to the ($2n-2$)-dimensional normalized resultant vector $\bm{n}=\bm{R}/\sqrt{\bm{R}\cdot \bm{R}}$.
-Such maps are topologically classified as
+Such maps are topologically classified as (see Sec.~4.1 of Ref.~\cite{AHatcher_Textbook2022})

 where the invariant is characterized by winding number $W_{2n-3}$